To My Kids,

 Remember: love is always more powerful than evil.

 You aren’t better than anybody; no matter their choices, their ethnicity, their grades or their looks.
 Nobody.
 The way we love God is to love people.
 All of the people.
 Not in a huge overwhelming way – but in the way of loving those in front of us – at the coffee shops or at school.
 The way of being kind and generous.
 The way of looking at the world with eyes wide open, and giving to causes that make a dent in global needs like hunger and clean water.

 Sometimes you might feel like floating through life, and giving up on caring.
 I get that, I feel like that too sometimes- it’s hard to keep caring.
 The thing is though, without caring and giving, and offering your strength – you will be bored.
 You need to have purpose that is bigger than just yourself…

 …and you do.

 There are a lot of things happening right now that are violent and hateful.
 Our hearts are sick and grieved, and it is good to cry.
-Sometimes we can’t fix it, and there is nothing to say that will make those in Orlando, or Minneapolis, or Dallas, or France, or Sandy Hook’s hurt feel better, but what we can do is look at ourselves and ask:
+Sometimes we can’t fix it, and there is nothing to say that will make those in Orlando, or Parkland, or Dallas, or France, or Sandy Hook’s hurt feel better, but what we can do is look at ourselves and ask: